zignd/mackenzie-what-comes-in-goes-out/README.md

 ## Technical description

 The game was built on top of pygame and meant to be run on Python 3.
-In order to install the dependencies:
+In order to install the dependencies and run it:

 ```
 $ pip install -r requirements.txt